lmburke/volttron-energyplus/README.md

 # README #

 The EnergyPlus agent is a VOLTTRON agent that enables co-simulation of EnergyPlus with VOLTTRON using EnergyPlus' built-in BCVTB interface.
+This README contains instructions for installing dependencies and running a simple co-simulation example.

+## DEPENDENCIES ##

+The following instructions assume you have already cloned this repository, and that you have already installed the [PubSub](https://github.com/VOLTTRON/volttron-pubsub) modules into the VOLTTRON environment's site-packages directory.

+Make sure you have installed [VOLTTRON](https://github.com/VOLTTRON/volttron) and its dependencies.

+You must have an installation of EnergyPlus, preferably version 8.4 or higher.
+The EnergyPlus model included is in version 8.4 format.

+EnergyPlus uses the [Building Control Virtual Test Bed](https://simulationresearch.lbl.gov/bcvtb) for socket communication.
+You do not need to install the BCVTB; the library is included in this repository.
+However, the BCVTB library does require Java.

 ## INSTALLATION ##

-The following instructions assume you have already cloned this repository, and that you have already installed the [PubSub](https://github.com/VOLTTRON/volttron-pubsub) modules into the VOLTTRON environment's site-packages directory.

-Make sure you have installed [VOLTTRON](https://github.com/VOLTTRON/volttron) and its dependencies Enable the VOLTTRON virtual environment
+Enable the VOLTTRON virtual environment
 ~~~
 $ .
 [VOLTTRON repository location]/env/bin/activate